grapestone5321/Udacity-Python/README.md

 ### LESSON 2: [NEW] Why Python Programming

 Welcome to Introduction to Python!

 Here's an overview of the course.

 ### LESSON 3: [NEW] Data Types and Operators

 Familiarize yourself with the building blocks of Python!

 Learn about data types and operators, compound data structures, type conversion, built-in functions, and style guidelines.

 ### LESSON 4: [NEW] Data Structures

 Use data structures to order and group different data types together!

 Learn about the types of data structures in Python, along with more useful built-in functions and operators.

 ### LESSON 5: [NEW] Control Flow

 Build logic into your code with control flow tools!

 Learn about conditional statements, repeating code with loops and useful built-in functions, and list comprehensions.

 ### LESSON 6: [NEW] Functions

 - videos: 7  ->   S1: 1, S2: 2, S6: 1, S10: 1, S13: 1, S16: 1

 Learn how to use functions to improve and reuse your code!

 Learn about functions, variable scope, documentation, lambda expressions, iterators, and generators.

 ### LESSON 7: [NEW] Scripting

 Setup your own programming environment to write and run Python scripts locally!

 Learn good scripting practices, interact with different inputs, and discover awesome tools.

 ### LESSON 8: [NEW] Advanced Topics

+- videos: 1  ->   S2: 1

 In this lesson we cover some advanced topics of iterators and generators.

 You are not required to complete this but we have provided these to give you a taste of these.

 ### LESSON 9: Numbers and Strings